sajee05/Obsidian/Notes/04 Sociology/Karl Marx - Historical materialism, mode of production, alienation, class struggle.md

 	- indian national movement ⇒ gained momentum after dadabhai naoroji's economic criticism which clearly indicated and widespread colonial exploitation similar to true class consciousness or class for itself as marx proposed.
 	- american revolution fueled when americans became aware of their second class citizens in england.
 	- homogenisation of workers.
+	- OLLMAN - Difficult to distinguish btw job dissatifaction and alieantion. (critic)

 ---
 ## **Historical Materialism**